iopred/bruxism/README.md

 ## Special Thanks

-[Bruce Marriner](https://github.com/bwmarrin/discordgo) - For DiscordGo and the Music Plugin.
+[Skippy](https://github.com/bwmarrin/discordgo) - For DiscordGo and the Music Plugin.